yvonnefroehlich/gmt-pygmt-plotting/README.md

 # Python Scripts or Jupyter Notebooks using PyGMT

-Collection of Python scripts or Jupyter Notebooks (also supported by JupyterLab) to reproduce some of the geographic maps shown in the publications I am involved.
+Collection of Python scripts or Jupyter notebooks (also supported by JupyterLab) to reproduce some of the geographic maps shown in the publications I am involved.
 To prepare these maps I am using [_PyGMT_](https://www.pygmt.org/latest/) the Python wrapper for the [_Generic Mapping Tools_ (_GMT_)](https://www.generic-mapping-tools.org/).

 _Please note_: Scripts or notebooks are available up on acceptance of the related publication.